adavarski/UAP-POC/saas/aws/k8s/KOPS/README.md

 ```
 Note:  Kops will save your configuration to KUBECONFIG=~/.kube/k8s-saas-AWS-KOPS

-Once we have done that, let's run kops in the command line to create a master and 3 nodes.(I named mine saas.k8s.local):
-note: Create a new ssh key called k8s-saas with `ssh-keygen`
+Create a new ssh key called k8s-saas with `ssh-keygen`:
 ```
 $ ls  ~/.ssh/k8s-saas*
 -rw------- 1 davar davar 1679 Jan 16 09:53 /home/davar/.ssh/k8s-saas
 -rw-r--r-- 1 davar davar  394 Jan 16 09:53 /home/davar/.ssh/k8s-saas.pub
 ```

+Once we have done that, let's run kops in the command line to create a master and 3 nodes.(I named mine saas.k8s.local):

 Create k8s cluster with kops:

 ```